 How Else Can You Improve Your Credit Score?

 Credit utilization is just one piece of the puzzle when it comes to determining your credit score.
 Taking care to use less of your available credit or make more frequent payments when possible can help boost your score.
 But there are many other steps you can take to improve your score as much as possible.

 First, be sure to make your monthly payments on time and pay your balance in full whenever possible.
 If you get in the habit of not paying or making only minimum payments, it does more than impact your credit score.
 It also means you get hit with additional interest charges.
 That interest can really add up, making it harder to pay off in the future.

 You’ll also want to review your credit reports at least once a year.
 This can help you catch any errors on your report as well as find out what exactly is hurting your score the most.
 That way, you’ll know which particular areas you need to work on.

 You’re allowed to request a free credit report from each of the three major credit bureaus -- Equifax, Experian, and TransUnion -- once per year.
-And as a result of the COVID-19 pandemic, you’re entitled to a free report each week until April 20, 2022.

 Keep in mind that requesting your credit report is not the same thing as making a credit inquiry, so viewing your credit report will not hurt your credit score.
 However, applying for too many credit lines at once would mean multiple credit inquiries in a short amount of time, and this can hurt your score.